dafny-lang/dafny/docs/_includes/Statements.md

 equality but not with any other operator, including itself).
 Calculations with fewer than two lines are allowed, but have no effect.
 If a step operator is omitted, it defaults to the calculation-wide operator, defined after the `calc` keyword.
-If that operator if omitted, it defaults to equality.
+If that operator is omitted, it defaults to equality.

 Here is an example using `calc` statements to prove an elementary algebraic identity.
-As it turns out, Dafny is able to prove this without the `calc` statements, but it helps to illustrate the syntax.
+As it turns out, Dafny is able to prove this without the `calc` statements, but the example illustrates the syntax.

 ```
 lemma docalc(x : int, y: int)